Skip to main content

 The idea of this algorithm is similar to what was shown on the illustration (Figure \(\PageIndex{2}\)) above.
 Label propagation with 10 points outperforms Randon Forest (see above) which used 30 points.

-This page titled 7.4: Semi-supervised learning is shared under a Public Domain license and was authored, remixed, and/or curated by Alexey Shipunov via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.4: Semi-supervised learning is shared under a Public Domain license and was authored, remixed, and/or curated by Alexey Shipunov via source content that was edited to the style and standards of the LibreTexts platform.